-With the majority of patients not reading a lot of reviews and the general view that reviews older than three months lack relevance, it is vital that you focus on cultivating a good first impression.
+With most patients not reading many reviews and the general view that reviews older than three months lack relevance, you must focus on cultivating a good first impression.

 Look at your review site profiles and take stock.
 Do you see an impactful collection of positive reviews?
 If not, maybe you should consider working on your listings.
-Most sites default to showing the most recent results first, and a new round of positive reviews from a consistent funnel of reviews will minimize the impact of negative reviews and keep patients coming through your doors.
+Most sites default to showing the most recent results first.
+A new round of positive reviews from a consistent funnel of reviews will minimize the impact of negative reviews and keep patients coming through your doors.

 Getting 5 Stars – the Patient Review Checklist

 To maximize the response to your review requests, follow these guidelines.
-Getting the patients to write reviews is one thing, but you want to make sure you are sticking to specific guidelines when requesting the reviews, so you don’t end up losing reviews to penalties or editorial removals.
+Getting the patients to write reviews is one thing.
+Still, you want to make sure you are sticking to specific guidelines when requesting the reviews to avoid losing reviews to penalties or editorial removals.

 Ask for Reviews

 ☑ Ask after an appointment – As part of your appointment workflow, consider asking patients to leave a review and providing a handout with helpful tips and instructions for finding your profiles and leaving reviews.